Advertiser Disclosure

 Hilton Hawaiian Village lagoon view Diamond Head

-Rewards earned on our featured cards can be redeemed for travel or for statement credits that offset a travel purchase.
+Rewards earned on our featured cards can be redeemed for travel or statement credits, offsetting a travel purchase.
 Hilton Hawaiian Village Waikiki Beach Resort.
 Image Credit: Chris Hassan

-When it’s time to redeem the rewards you’ve earned, it’s important to receive goods or services for which you find value.
-Both the Amex Platinum card and Apple Card deliver good value — just in different ways.
+When it’s time to redeem your rewards, it’s important to receive goods or services for which you find value.
+The Amex Platinum card and Apple Card both deliver good value, just in different ways.

 Here are the options you’ll have at redemption time for Membership Rewards points earned on the Amex Platinum card and the Daily Cash earned on the Apple Card.